Azure/appcat-rulesets/README.md

-# Azure Migrate application and code assessment toolkit
+# Azure Migrate application and code assessment for Java

 This project holds the rules used by Azure Migrate application and code assessment toolkit.
 For more information on this product, visit [aka.ms/appcat/java](https://aka.ms/appcat/java).

-# Rulesets
+## Rulesets

 For details on how to develop and/or contribute rules, visit the [Rules Development Guide](https://azure.github.io/appcat-docs/rules-development-guide/).